 Horsepower is important because it allows a car to move faster on the highway and at high rpm.
 However, if you can't get that trailer off the line, all the horsepower in the world won't help you.

-For more information on the horsepower vs. torque debate, please see the links on the next page.
+For more information on the horsepower vs. torque debate, please see the links below.